1. Organization of the companion guide

 4.2.4.
 The notion of "baseline"

-With the technological leap made in recent years, it is not possible to provide a single version of a service both for modern technologies (supporting the latest technical developments and most broadly used), and for technologies now considered obsolete.
+With the technological leap made in recent years25, it is not possible to provide a single version of a service both for modern technologies (supporting the latest technical developments and most broadly used), and for technologies now considered obsolete26.

-Accessibility consists in respecting a reasonable accommodation obligation, and maintaining multiple versions of the same interface is not feasible in practice, because excessively complex and costly to maintain.
+Accessibility consists in respecting a reasonable accommodation obligation27, and maintaining multiple versions of the same interface is not feasible in practice, because excessively complex and costly to maintain.

 In parallel with the administrations commitment to standards for their online contents and services, it is necessary for users to update their browser and their assistive technology to benefit from technical advances in accessibility.